MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/signagelive-tutorial.md

 ### Test single sign-on

-In this section, you test your Azure AD single sign-on configuration using the MyApps portal.
+In this section, you test your Azure AD single sign-on configuration by using the MyApps portal.

 When you select the **Signagelive** tile in the MyApps portal, you should be automatically signed in.
 For more information about the MyApps portal, see [What is the MyApps portal?](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction)

-## Additional Resources
+## Additional resources

 - [ List of tutorials on how to integrate SaaS Apps with Azure Active Directory ](https://docs.microsoft.com/azure/active-directory/active-directory-saas-tutorial-list)